 Abyo from Pucca is always a bit arrogant and self-absorbed, but in the episode "Fab Abyo", it's cranked Up to Eleven when he's selected as the Chosen One for the House of Sha-Lo and essentially turned into a Korean pop star.

 Shinji very briefly gets this in Neon Genesis Evangelion, only to be sucked inside a giant shadow monster and helplessly navel-gaze for the next eight hours.

-Fifty years later, this seems to be the case with the young "hero" Alpha, gaining super powers by accident, instantly becoming a media darling... then cheating behind his girlfriend's back, emancipating himself from his parents and forcing Spidey (who's fault it was that he HAD powers in the first place) to declare it's going to end.
+Fifty years later, this seems to be the case with the young "hero" Alpha, gaining super powers by accident, instantly becoming a media darling... then cheating behind his girlfriend's back, emancipating himself from his parents and forcing Spidey (whose fault it was that he had powers in the first place) to declare it's going to end.